 A pie crust from made from scratch is a beautiful thing, and when done properly it beats store bought crusts hands down.
 The problem with homemade pie crust is that making it is so intimidating people shy away from making pie altogether.
 Or maybe it’s just people from a different generation.
 Most of my friends wouldn’t think twice about buying a roll & bake crust, but there are people my mom’s age to who like to bake, but have told me they just can’t make a good crust and let someone else do the pies.
 This is sad, because although there is an art to making good crust, not everyone judges pie by the crust but rather what’s in it.
 So make a pie and don’t worry about the crust unless you feel like worrying about the crust.
 Buy a crust and have fun!

 This recipe is a combination of multiple recipes.
-In this case, I did make the crust from scratch (but I didn’t have to!) and used a crust recipe from Greg Patent.
+In this case, I did make the crust from scratch and used a crust recipe from Greg Patent.
 The filling is adapted from Southern Living.
 It’s a very basic coconut cream pie, and since it’s my first, I expect it will be my yardstick as to how all coconut cream pies are measured.

 Basic Coconut Cream Pie